asbjrnmunk/amaes/README.md

 ## Setup data
 AMAES is using the Yucca library for handling 3D medical data.

-_Insert information on how to task convert, preprocess data using Yucca_.
+Guide on how to setup data comming soon.

 ## Pretraining